Create a valid map of Pennsylvania dividing the state into 17 congressional districts using the free DistrictBuilder software platform (web-based).

 4. Outreach and dialogue (20%) - Were the map and statement based on any democratic dialogue or outreach by the mapper(s)?
 Dialogue among members of a team can count here.

 REPORTING THE WINNERS:

-Regional winners and statewide winners will be notified, using the contact information provided on the entry form.
+Statewide winners and honorable mentions will be notified using the contact information provided on the entry form.
 A secondary school teacher whose classes or students enter via a master logon will be the person notified.

 Draw the Lines PA will announce the winners on its website, drawthelinespa.org, via its social media channels and through releases to the news media.
 Entering the competition constitutes consent to participate in media coverage.
 If winners are minors, Draw the Lines PA will seek express permission to share personal contact information with media.